 How the NIJ Standard Compares to UL 752

-NIJ Standard 0108.01 applies mostly to body armor and personal protective barriers, such as shields.
+NIJ Standard 0108.01 applies to all ballistic resistant materials (armor) intended to provide protection against gunfire, with the exception of police body armor and ballistic helmets, which are the topic of individual NIJ performance standards.
 This standard also does not outline the specific procedures for testing common architectural products.

 The NIJ standard specifies that “Only a complete perforation of the witness panel, whether by bullet fragments or material from the test sample (spall), shall be classified as a ‘penetration.’
 Impacts which produce any other results will be classified as ‘no penetration,” regardless of the risk of injury.